 "The Weimar tax system [which led to massive inflation, making the German mark basically worthless] was feeble, not least because the new regime lacked legitimacy among higher income groups who declined to pay the taxes imposed on them.
 At the same time, public money was spent recklessly, particularly on generous wage settlements for public sector unions."

 Public sector unions bring with them a culture of no merit, no production, no accountability, and OPM.
 The larger they get, the more society is forced to rely on higher taxes and immigrants to move the country forward.
 California has been very lucky to receive many hard-working, smart immigrants in the past thirty years.
-Without recent immigrants and their children, Yahoo (YHOO), Google (GOOG), eBay (EBAY), Sun Microsystems, and Apple (Steve Jobs is biologically half-Syrian) would not exist.
+Without recent immigrants and their children, Yahoo (YHOO), Google (GOOG), eBay (EBAY), Sun Microsystems, and Apple (Steve Jobs is biologically half-Syrian or half-Lebanese) would not exist.

 I don't know whether I've been rejected for the court job.
 When I get the next letter, I'll probably just throw it away.
 I have no interest in working for an entity that places significant decisions in the hands of four people who don't seem to understand the issues facing a small business with annual contracts and who don't seem intent on moving the hiring process forward in a timely manner.